Leo F. Palen, 1208 Jackson Street, Dubuque, Iowa, 52001, June 7, 1917

 Frank resided in Retirement Home near Mount Calvary Cemetery up until his death, because Ann had died before him.
 His home at 1208 Jackson Street was sold, and the house was hers from her former marriage.

-A world of thanks to LeRoy Amacher for taking the time to go and take this photo of Frank J. & Emma E. Palen’s headstone.
+A world of thanks to LeRoy Amacher for taking the time to go and take this photo of Frank Joseph & Emma Elsie Palen’s headstone.
 I was soooo excited to see it for the first time!

 Frank & Emma’s Granddaughter, my Mother, Jean Marie Linderman Frederick Mancill, was 84, and resided in Houston, Texas, Jan.
 1, 2012.
 Mother passed away on 9 March 2012.

-Both of them from Bachlieden, Luxembourg.
-Leo emigrated in 1862 to New York then Caledonia, Houston County, Minnesota.
+Both of them were from Bachlieden, Luxembourg.
+Leopold emigrated in 1862 to New York and then by covered wagon to Caledonia, Houston County, Minnesota.
 Leo and May married on 29 March 1864 in Dubuque, Dubuque County, Iowa.
 Leo was a farmer, and May was a Homemaker.

 Parents of twelve (12) children: Frank Joseph, Anne (Molitor), Mary A. (Hengel), Frances (Fuos), Nicholas Frank “Nick”, Johanna “Jennie” (Gaspard), Henry, John, Emil, Josephine (Westcott), Lucille “Lucy” (Koel), Josef F. “Joe” Palen.